 “Your Superior should not take pleasure in ruling you, but rather in serving you in all charity.”

 Brother Robert-Charles took the Religious and Confirmation name “Charles” after St. Charles Borromeo who was known for his reforming efforts; Robert, his given name, recalls his other personal patron St. Robert Bellarmine.

 Coats of arms were historically borne by British and European land-holders as marks of distinction and as a means of identification.
 The adoption of heraldry by the clergy came from similar needs and became more and more popular as a result of their involvement in civil administration.
 Ecclesiastical heraldry evolved from a means of sealing civil and religious documents to a system for identifying people and dioceses.
 Today, there is still an opportunity for clergy to use heraldic devices to seal documents, but more often, it is a way for churches and church leaders to give symbolic representation of their beliefs as well as to identify their particular roles in the Church.

 Our Prior was granted a coat of arms by the Heraldic Authority of Canada in 2011, as can be seen above.
-The design includes a crown or ‘coronet’ (every crown ultimately symbolises the kingship of Christ) as well as a ‘voided cross’ which is a symbol of the resurrection.
+The design includes a crown or ‘Loyalist Coronet’ (every crown ultimately symbolises the kingship of Christ) as well as a ‘voided cross’ which is a symbol of the resurrection.
 His motto is “Rejoice in Christ”.
-He was also granted a badge, composed of the cross and crown, which is used by our Gilbertine family on our medal and great seal as a symbol of unity.
+He was also granted a badge, composed of the same cross and crown, which is used by our wider Gilbertine family as a symbol of unity.

 Per fess Azure and Or, in chief a Loyalist civil coronet and in base a cross couped voided throughout counterchanged.
 Motto: GEFEOÞ CHRISTES.